simoonoravec/tempmon/README.md

 I use [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/) and [Cloudflare Access](https://www.cloudflare.com/zero-trust/products/access/) to access it outside from my home network (It's FREE)

 #
-The frontend is in SLOVAK language and I don't plan to translate it.
+The example frontend is in SLOVAK language and I don't plan to translate it.